Peque Gallaga: Rise to prominence

 Upon moving back to Manila, he got involved in television musicals and eventually co-directed the film Binhi with Butch Perez.
 He also directed the movies Virgin Forest, Scorpio Nights, Unfaithful Wife, and the "Manananggal" segment of Shake, Rattle & Roll.

 In 1986 he started co-directing films with Lore Reyes, with whom he shared directing credits for Shake, Rattle & Roll II, Shake, Rattle & Roll III, Shake, Rattle & Roll IV, Baby Love, and more than twenty other films.
 In the animated movie Dayo, Gallaga voiced the character of "Lolo Nano," the resident sage of Elementalia.

 Gallaga and Laida Lim-Pérez won Best Production Design for Eddie Romero's Ganito Kami Noon, Paano Kayo Ngayon? in the first 1976 of Gawad Urian awards.

 In 1980, he won the same award for Ishmael Bernal's City After Dark.

 During the 1980s, Gallaga served as member of the Film Academy Classification Board (FACB).

 In 1989, Gallaga was forced to shelve the film Huwad Na Heredera during production when its lead actress Lorna Tolentino became pregnant; it was later repurposed into a segment for the anthology film True Confessions in 1992, where it was retitled "Evelyn".

 Gallaga and Reyes won Best Director and Best Screenplay for Magic Temple in the 1996 Metro Manila Film Festival.

 Later career

 In 2009, Agaton & Mindy, directed by Gallaga, was released in theaters.

 In 2013, saw the release of several of Gallaga's directorial efforts.
 On his own these include the film Sonata, and the documentary Botong Francisco: A Nation Imagined.
 With Reyes they directed Seduction.
 Also that year, Gallaga was interviewed in the documentary The Search for Weng Weng.

 In 2014, Gallaga and Reyes collaborated on their final motion picture T'yanak.

 Personal life

 Gallaga lived with his wife Madie in Bacolod.
-They were married for 52 years.
+They were married for 52 years since January 14, 1968.
 They have five children: Gines, Michelle, Datu, Jubal and Wanggo.

 Death

 Gallaga was hospitalized in Bacolod City on May 5, 2020, due to complications from his past health conditions.
 Two days later on May 7, Gallaga died in hospital from cardio-pulmonary arrest.

-He was cremated in accordance to him and his family's wishes.
+He was cremated in accordance to his and that of his family's wishes.